-Perspective | The national mall may get a Latino museum — someday.
+Perspective | The Mall may get a Latino museum — someday.
 These Latina curators aren’t waiting on it.

 Since then, she says, the museum has doubled its collection from Latinx artists.
 One of the added works is an installation by artist Miguel Luciano that reflects on the relationship between Puerto Rico and the United States.
 It features two red bicycles, pointed in opposite directions, with a shared back wheel.
 Above them, a neon sign reads, “Pa-lan-te” — Spanish slang for “forward.”

 “I thought it was important to have in our collection,” Ramos says.
-“We have to complicate the ways in which we think about who we are as a country, and do that in a way that is more accurate of our history and art history.”
+“We have to complicate the ways in which we think about who we are as a country and do that in a way that is more accurate of our history and art history.”

-She is currently working on an upcoming exhibition titled, “¡Printing the Revolution!
+She is working on an upcoming exhibition titled, “¡Printing the Revolution!
 The Rise and Impact of Chicano Graphics, 1965 to Now.”
-One of the goals for it, she says, is to raise awareness of “the amazing history of Chicano graphics … which sadly is not integrated into the history of U.S. graphics arts.”
+One of the goals for it, she says, is to raise awareness of “the amazing history of Chicano graphics . . . which sadly is not integrated into the history of U.S. graphics arts.”

 “I think the show is also incredibly relevant today in light of recent calls for racial and social justice” she says.
 That graphic art movement grew out of the civil rights era and has ties to civic engagement.